The Murder at the Vicarage: French adaptation

 The novel was adapted as a 2016 episode of the French television series Les Petits Meurtres d'Agatha Christie.

 Radio adaptation

-The book was adapted for radio by Michael Bakewell, with June Whitfield as Miss Marple, Francis Matthews as the Rev. Leonard Clement, Imelda Staunton as Griselda Clement, and Frances Jeater as Anne Protheroe.
+The book was adapted for radio by Michael Bakewell, with June Whitfield as Miss Marple, Francis Matthews as the Rev. Leonard Clement, and Imelda Staunton as Griselda Clement.
 This adaptation was first broadcast by the BBC in 1993.

 Graphic novel adaptation

 The Murder at the Vicarage was released by HarperCollins as a graphic novel adaptation on 20 May 2008, adapted and illustrated by "Norma" (Norbert Morandière) (ISBN 0-00-727460-2).
 This was translated from the edition first published in France by Emmanuel Proust éditions in 2005 under the title of L'Affaire Prothéroe.